WordPress Plugin

 GET /wp-json/transx402/v1/config

-GET /wp-json/transx402/v1/post/:postId/requirements
+GET /wp-json/transx402/v1/config/public

 Payment Verification and Access

-After payment, the reader's access is stored in two places:
+After payment, access is stored in:

-- Browser localStorage —
+- WordPress database —

 Compatibility